 Everything You Should Know About New Hire Paperwork

-Your new hires paperwork should consist of several documents.
+Your new hire forms should consist of several documents.
 Some of them are agreements that employees sign, while others are legal documents, used to comply with local, state, and federal employment law.

-Really, the number of documents (other than the mandatory ones), depends on your company specifications.
+While, the number of HR documents for new employees (other than the mandatory ones), depends on your company specifications.

 Legal (Tax and Labor Compliance) Paperwork